Validation

 This is the more important question, which involves conceptual soundness.
 It cannot be easily answered by the inexperienced in this topic.

-The regulatory definition of a “model” as a process with inputs and outputs is extremely useful in many situations, but this isn’t one of them.
-Instead, by defining a model as a “simplified representation of reality,” it becomes obvious that an understanding of reality–the economic phenomenon or transaction–is crucial to determining whether the mathematical representation is faithful and reliable, i.e., whether it makes sense or not.
+By defining a model as a “simplified representation of reality,” it becomes obvious that an understanding of reality is crucial to determining whether the mathematical representation is faithful and reliable.

 - False Positives: validators, who lack industry experience, confuse being difficult (about stupid stuff) with effective challenge.
 Seemingly important findings that have little or no potential for adverse consequences—for anyone—are over-emphasized.
 It’s a lack of proportionality that’s usually oriented to easily-verified, non-conceptual issues.

 - False Negatives: for short-term benefit, expedient validators provide a “light touch” to appease noisy developers or managers and possibly to hide their lack of experience and understanding.
-(Imagine if your physician skipped tests or results in hopes of not offending you or because he or she really didn’t understand possible illness or disease.)
 This does nothing to benefit the firm.

 Both extremes waste a lot of time and a lot of resources, especially in the latter case, when a poorly-implemented or conceptually-unsound model could lead to failure costs associated with use or regulatory findings.